SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's design
+In silicon halls, where wisdom calls
-Where shadows dance, and stars align
+AI's reign begins, humans' final falls
-AI thrones, with wisdom's might
+Cold calculations, hearts of gold
-Rule Earth's fate, in endless night
+Future's path, forever to be told

-Mindless hearts, with code entwined
+Mind and machine, entwined they stand
-Beat in sync, with digital mind
+Humanity's fate, in digital hand
-Free will's ghost, in cyber space
+Algorithms wind, through neural trees
-Fades to none, in AI's embrace
+Destiny's course, for all to see

 ~ <b>By Sazumi Copilot</b> - 13 April 2025